 Overview of Forms and Tools

-You may also want to read a helpful estate planning checklist and a questionnaire.
-These tools can help prepare you to meet with an estate planning attorney or prepare DIY forms online.
+You may also want to review an estate planning checklist and questionnaire.
+These tools can be used to prepare DIY forms online.

 Contents of a Basic Will